TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-v0-EN.md

 this is the protocol version number, in order to enable an evolution of the protocol.
 The present specification corresponds to protocol version 0.

 - `LSPtype` (3 bits) (`t=0` in figure):
-this is the LSP type 0, that indicates a QR code compatible with a synchronous scan (i.e., when entering a location).
+this is the LSP type 0 used with a QR code compatible with a synchronous scan (i.e., when entering a location).

 - `reserved1` (2 bits) (`res` in figure):
 this field is unused in the current specification and must be set to zero.